Geal/langsec-2017-usenix-article/article.md

 Think of how many parts of our infrastructure we could replace like this, bit by bit.
 It's a Herculean task, so we need to start now.
-Talk about replacing a C library with an API compatible Rust one